 On our most recent trip to Angkor, we stayed at the Sakmut Hotel & Spa.
 It’s a mid-range hotel located in a quiet part of town.
 There are a few eateries and street food stalls within walking distance of the hotel, but if you would like to be amid all the action, I would recommend another location.
 But if you’re after a peaceful base where you can recharge in-between sightseeing, a stay at Sakmut is perfect.

-Enjoyed this guide to the best things to do in Bangkok?
+Enjoyed this guide to the Angkor Temples and Monuments?
 Bookmark or pin it for later.

 - Why Is Thailand So Cheap?
 Cost of Travel to Thailand in 2023